-Do You Know Your Rights As A Nebraska Father?
+Do You Know Your Rights as a Nebraska Father?

 Before child custody and child support orders can be created, the proper father must be established.
 Paternity can be determined through a DNA test.
-With advances in technology, a simple swab from the inside of the potential father’s cheek and the inside of the child’s cheek can be analyzed, and parentage be confirmed.
+With advances in technology, a simple swab from the inside of the potential father’s cheek and the inside of the child’s cheek can be analyzed, and parentage can be confirmed.

 Once DNA analysis has been completed and the child’s father has been determined, the court can then decide how child custody will be split between the parents and how the state child support guidelines will be applied in the case.

-Take The First Step Forward
+Take the First Step Forward